RetroDECK/ES-DE/USERGUIDE-DEV.md

 **ScreenScraper password**

 The password as registered on screenscraper.fr.
 Note that the password is masked using asterisks on this screen, and the password input field will be blank when attempting to update an existing password.
 Entering a new password will of course work, and it will be saved accordingly.
-Be aware though that the es_settings.cfg file contains the password in clear text.
+Be aware though that the es_settings.xml file contains the password in clear text.

 #### Content settings